 Every time you travel down a clean street, take a breath of fresh air, or use public transportation, you should thank an inventor.
-While you’ve probably grown so accustomed to these luxuries, transportation wouldn’t be the same without the following African American inventors and their research.
-In honor of Black History Month, learn more about these four important inventions that transformed the transportation industry as we know it!
+While you’ve probably grown so accustomed to these luxuries, transportation wouldn’t be the same without inventors and their research.
+In honor of Black History Month, here are seven ways African American inventors transformed transportation forever.

 2. Charles Brooks invented the first self-propelled street sweepers.

-In the days of Charles Brooks, the main method of transportation resulted in piles of horse manure along the street.
+In the days of Charles Brooks, the primary method of transportation resulted in piles of horse manure along the street.
 As you can imagine, it was not a pleasant-smelling situation.
-While the horse-drawn street sweeper had already been invented, Brooks wanted to improve upon it.
-His design utilized a truck-like frame with revolving brushes that pushed waste into a bin, and he received a patent for his invention in 1896, reports WorldSweeper.com.
+While the horse-drawn street sweeper had already been invented, Brooks wanted to improve it.
+His design utilized a truck-like frame with revolving brushes that pushed waste into a bin, and he received a patent for his invention in 1896, according to BlackPast.org.

-3. Frederick McKinley Jones developed air conditioning for truck and railroad transportation of food.
+3. Frederick Jones developed refrigeration units for truck and railroad transportation of food.

 After running away at the age of 11 to live on his own, Frederick Jones used his spare time between odd jobs to teach himself mechanical and electrical engineering, which would lead him to a life of incredible inventions.
 In the 1930s, he designed air conditioning for vehicles carrying perishable foods, writes Biography.com.
 So, you can thank him next time you purchase a frozen pizza or a pint of ice cream at your grocery store!